ZoraidaVallejo/email/README.md

 Version | Date | Description
 ------- | ---- | -----------
-v1.3.0 | 2017-01-04 | Changes to **yarn** and moves all the customizable configuration to its own file. v1.2.1 | 2016-08-30 | Zips the starter and moves it to the `log/` folder. v1.2.0 | 2016-08-23 | Changed all the workflow to work for multiple templates. <br> Created specific email accouts for testing. <br> Basic styles and modules to start creating a new email template. v1.1.0 | 2016-08-03 | Remove duplicated variables in **default.yml** and keep the ones in the **Gruntfile.js** where the year and month of the current newsletter are been declared. <br> Moves all the images and newsletter blocks to use its main container folder, instead using especific ones (`img/2016/08/` → `img/`).
+v1.3.0 | 2017-01-04 | Changes to **yarn**, moves all the customizable configuration to its own file, removes log folder and changes all the newsletter files to default vaules. v1.2.1 | 2016-08-30 | Zips the starter and moves it to the `log/` folder. v1.2.0 | 2016-08-23 | Changed all the workflow to work for multiple templates. <br> Created specific email accouts for testing. <br> Basic styles and modules to start creating a new email template. v1.1.0 | 2016-08-03 | Remove duplicated variables in **default.yml** and keep the ones in the **Gruntfile.js** where the year and month of the current newsletter are been declared. <br> Moves all the images and newsletter blocks to use its main container folder, instead using especific ones (`img/2016/08/` → `img/`).